raviqqe/doc/slides/stak/embedding-scheme-in-rust.md

 - Stak Scheme can be embeddable into Rust codes.
 - Rust codes can simply "import" codes written in Stak Scheme.
-- Currently, they can talk to each other only by I/O...
+- Currently, they can talk to each other only by I/O.
+  - Object interoperability in the future!

 ---